-BEFORE applying for an Alternative Loan, please note:
+BEFORE applying for an Alternative (Private) Loan, please note:

-- Student Direct Loans (Subsidized or Unsubsidized) almost always offer lower borrowing costs and more favorable benefits tailored to students and their families.
-Alternative Loans should only be considered after all Federal Loan eligibility has been exhausted.
+- Federal student loans (subsidized or unsubsidized) almost always offer lower borrowing costs and more favorable benefits tailored to students and their families.
+Alternative (private) loans should only be considered after all federal student loan eligibility has been exhausted.

-- UMBC requires students to be degree-seeking for an Alternative Education Loan.
+- UMBC requires students to be degree-seeking for an alternative (private) loan.

-- Questions to consider before applying for your Alternative Loan:
+- Questions to consider before applying for your alternative (private) loan:

 - Are there fees associated with this loan?